Thank you for your interest in the Neurology residency program at the University of Missouri.

 After the interview, each interviewer completes a written evaluation of each candidate interviewed.
 All interviewers then meet for a huddle at the end of interview day to discuss individual applicants.
 At the close of the huddle, each interviewer completes a final evaluation and submits to program coordinator.
 These evaluations become a part of each applicant’s file.

-All decisions are announced by NRMP during Match 2023.
+All matches will be announced by the NRMP on March 20, 2026.
 There will be no offers made outside of NRMP match during the match season.